iRemotech

 • hardware ownership,

-• custom operating model.
+• custom setup and ownership model.

 Limitations: